 If there is any doubt as to whether your project requires a building consent or not, check with your designer first or contact Council’s Duty Building Officer by phoning 03 546 0200.

 Step 2: Project Information Memorandum (PIM) applied for and issued

 Step 4: Building consent applied for and deposit is paid

 Step 5: Plans and specifications checked for compliance, also known as processing the application (Council may request further information during this step).
 Council has 20 working days to decide to grant or refuse the consent.

 Step 6: Building consent granted, and any outstanding fees and charges are invoiced

-Step 7: Building work begins (building consents lapse if work does not begin within 12 months)
+Step 8: Building work begins (building consents lapse if work does not begin within 12 months)

-Step 8: Inspections during building process
+Step 9: Inspections during building process